Customer Information on Data Protection for SIX Exchange Regulation AG

 If such third parties could obtain access to Data as part of the execution of the contract, a respective SIX Company and the third party provider will enter into a written agreement ensuring data protection equivalent to the data protection level required by EU and Swiss data protection regulation.

-SIX Exchange Regulation Ltd has its registered office in Switzerland.
+SIX Exchange Regulation AG has its registered office in Switzerland.
 Data is normally stored in Switzerland for ten years beyond the end of a contractual relationship with the Customer.

-SIX Exchange Regulation Ltd stores Data processed as part of an investigation or sanctions proceeding for 10 years following the end of said investigation or sanctions proceeding.
+SIX Exchange Regulation AG stores Data processed as part of an investigation or sanctions proceeding for 10 years following the end of said investigation or sanctions proceeding.

 Data Subjects are entitled to the following rights concerning Data about the Data Subject: